pkoscielny/insolation_sensor/README.md

 # Insolation sensor
 Insolation sensor project based on ESP8266 device.
-It measures resistance dependent value and then send result to given ZeroIoT server.
+It measures resistance dependent value and then sends the result to the given ZeroIoT server once per minute.
 The resistance corelates with insolation value.

 ## Hardware